AustralianAntarcticDivision/availability/README.md

 st=surrogateAR(arf,realtrack) ## simulate new track
 ```

-Or to fit using the crawl-based track simulator:
+Or using the crawl-based track simulator:
 ```{r}
 library(availability)
 library(crawl)